Top Trump lawyer quits as Mueller probe presses White House

 Washington (AFP) - The leading attorney on President Donald Trump's legal team, John Dowd, resigned Thursday amid growing pressure on the White House from the Russia investigation of special counsel Robert Mueller.

-Dowd quit days after Trump directly attacked Mueller's investigation as a "witch hunt," a statement that raised questions about whether the president was interfering with the probe.
+Dowd quit days after Trump directly attacked Mueller's investigation as a "witch hunt," raising questions about whether the president was interfering with the probe.

-Dowd's exit bared the turmoil in Trump's legal strategy as Mueller seeks to interview the president over allegations his election campaign colluded with Russia in 2016 and that Trump himself may have obstructed the investigation.
+Dowd, 77, was the lead attorney for Trump's team dealing with Mueller, whose investigation is into whether the Trump campaign colluded with Russians during the 2016 presidential election.

-Trump said Thursday he was still willing to be interviewed by Mueller despite Dowd leaving.
+As part of that, Mueller is also investigating Trump for possible obstruction of justice, and his team of investigators has been in talks on arranging an interview with the president.

 The White House legal team, however, has reportedly split over how much to cooperate with Mueller's investigators and how much to fight them.